johnnygreen/laravel-grunt/README.md

 I assume you're on OSX with PHP 5.4… and you have node and npm installed.
 Node and NPM can easily be installed via nodejs.org.
 For PHP and other packages I use homebrew with the josegonzalez and homebrew-php taps added.

+FYI - I have an alias for `alias artisan="php artisan"`

 <pre>
 $ artisan assets